Planning Lifts (AP) (A61 / N401)

 Successfully completing this Diploma lets you upgrade to the Blue “Competent Operator” (Appointed Person) card and demonstrates full occupational competence in planning and controlling lifting operations.

-This Appointed Person NVQ is completely evidence-based.
-Instead of sitting another test, you demonstrate your day-to-day role by uploading items such as:
+This Appointed Person (Lifting Operations) NVQ is entirely evidence-based and focused on proving your competence in planning, authorising and managing safe lifting operations.
+Instead of sitting another test, you’ll demonstrate your day-to-day role by submitting evidence such as:

-Toolbox-talk or briefing sheets where you have explained the plan to the lifting team
+• Toolbox-talk or briefing sheets where you have explained the lift plan to the team

-A brief witness statement from a project or lifting manager confirming they have observed you plan and authorise safe, compliant lifts
+• An expert witness statement from a Project or Lifting Manager confirming they have observed you plan and authorise safe, compliant lifts

-After the call the assessor signs off the NVQ and submits it for certification.
-Roughly a week later we email your electronic certificate so you can upgrade your CPCS or NPORS card.
+After the discussion, your assessor completes a detailed Observation Report and verifies your evidence before signing off the NVQ for certification.
+Around a week later, you’ll receive your electronic certificate so you can upgrade your CPCS or NPORS card.

-No classroom time, no site visits and no written tests—just clear proof of the work you already do.
+No classrooms, no written exams — just clear, verified proof of the professional work you already do.

 Below are a few examples of the kinds of questions an assessor may ask during the professional-discussion for the Level 5 NVQ Diploma in Controlling Lifting Operations – Planning Lifts (Appointed Person):